caaeesar/AdditionalProjects/README.md

 # AdditionalProjects
-This is a simple console game Rock Paper and Scissors
+This are a simple console games